Aromatic sulfonation

-Aromatic sulfonation is an organic reaction in which a hydrogen atom on an arene is replaced by a sulfonic acid functional group in an electrophilic aromatic substitution.
+In organic chemistry, aromatic sulfonation is a reaction in which a hydrogen atom on an arene is replaced by a sulfonic acid (\sSO2OH) group.
+Together with nitration and chlorination, aromatic sulfonation is a widely used electrophilic aromatic substitutions.
 Aryl sulfonic acids are used as detergents, dye, and drugs.

 Stoichiometry and mechanism

 Typical conditions involve heating the aromatic compound with sulfuric acid: